niklr/niklr/README.md

 **[OptyFi - Integrating Convex Finance and Lido](https://github.com/Opty-Fi/defi-adapters/pull/1)**

 [OptyFi](https://opty.fi/) is a protocol powered by AI to help generate wealth in DeFi by investing in the most profitable risk-adjusted yield strategies across hundreds of liquidity pools, dozens of protocols, and multiple blockchains.
 In this project the protocol has been extended by integrating [Convex Finance](https://www.convexfinance.com/) and [Lido](https://lido.fi/).
-The overall goal was to maximize the liquidity, utility and profitability of ETH, stETH, CRV and other Curve assets. [[Pull request 1]](https://github.com/Opty-Fi/defi-adapters/pull/1) [[Pull request 2]](https://github.com/Opty-Fi/defi-adapters/pull/9)
+The overall goal was to maximize the liquidity, utility and profitability of ETH, stETH, CRV and other Curve related assets. [[Pull request 1]](https://github.com/Opty-Fi/defi-adapters/pull/1) [[Pull request 2]](https://github.com/Opty-Fi/defi-adapters/pull/9)

 ![Ethereum](https://img.shields.io/badge/-Ethereum-lightgrey?&logo=Ethereum)
 ![Solidity](https://img.shields.io/badge/-Solidity-lightgrey)